biya-coin/biyaliquid-docs/.gitbook/developers/dapps/configure-nuxt.md

 ## Nuxt3 - The Intuitive Web Framework

-The preferred choice of UI framework to build decentralized applications on top of Biyachain at @biya-coin is Nuxt3.
+The preferred choice of UI framework to build decentralized applications on top of Biya Chain at @biya-coin is Nuxt3.
 We are going to help you configure Nuxt3 + the Vite builder with the `@biya-coin` packages and some polyfills since you'll need them to interact with Crypto wallets.

 ### 1. Installing Nuxt 3